Flavored water is more harmful than you think

 Flavored water is often given its flavoring by adding natural fruit juices.
 This means that it is often highly acidic.
 The acid in the flavored water then adds to the damage from the acid already in your mouth.

 The acid from the bacteria and other acidic foods or drinks will also slowly remove some of the minerals in your teeth.
 This weakens them and can lead to teeth damage such as chipping, cracking, or decaying faster.
-When you eat healthily, this provides the minerals needed to replenish the minerals lost – but it will not rebuild your enamel.
+When you eat healthy, this provides the minerals needed to replenish the minerals lost – but it will not rebuild your enamel.

 A Healthier Alternative